 By default, ClustrixDB is configured to accommodate a single node failure and automatically maintain 2 copies (replicas) of all data.
 As long as the cluster has sufficient replicas and a quorum of nodes is available, a cluster can lose a node without experiencing any data loss.
 Clusters with zones configured can lose a single zone.

-ClustrixDB can be configured to be zone aware so that replicas (and acceptors) are placed across different zones (AWS Availability Zones within the same Region, different server racks, different network switches, different power sources).
+ClustrixDB can be configured to be zone aware so that replicas (and acceptors) are place across different zones (AWS Availability Zones within the same Region, different server racks, different network switches, different power sources).
 When zones are configured, a cluster can lose an entire zone and automatically recover without loss of data.
+See Zones for more information.

 Setting up disaster recovery site for your ClustrixDB cluster will allow you to recover from catastrophic failures.
 Setting up a secondary ClustrixDB cluster for DR will also allow for easier transition to new releases.
 For information regarding the various replication configurations supported by ClustrixDB, please see Configuring Replication.